Difference in Art Quilts Compared to Other Quilts:

 - Using a rotary cutter blade with a wave, pinking or scallop edge, cut the length of one edge from each of the four strips.
 (I highly suggest trying to use a ruler (although akward) to save finger tips!

-- Whichever decorative stitch you use, you’ll want the majority of the stitch on the quilt top when the stitch “swings in” and when the stitch “swings out” you’ll want it to just “fall off the edge”.
+- Whichever decorative stitch you use, you’ll want the majority of the stitch on the quilt top when the stitch “swings in” and when the stitch “swings out” you’ll want it to just “fall off the edge of the quilt”.
 I prefer the blanket stitch for this technique.
-Once all the way around tie off and hide any loose ends.
+With the quilt facing up, sew all the way around the quilt top and then tie off and hide any loose ends.

 - "Finally, you may want to “fix” the corners by adjusting the curves with your rotary cutter (or scissors).